 Setting up 2FA with Google Authenticator is simple and only takes a few minutes.
-The easiest way is to log in to your account and click on the User menu in the upper right-hand corner.
+The easiest way is to log in to your account and click on the Manage menu in your navigation bar at the top.
 You’ll see a message regarding 2FA at the top.
 Click on “Enable two-factor authentication” to begin protecting your account.

 Open the app and select “Begin Setup” and then “Scan barcode.”

 Scan the barcode on our page with the app and get ready to receive your first authentication code!
-The app will generate a code that you can enter in the “Confirmation code” box on our page.
-After entering the code, click the orange button at the bottom of our page to complete the setup process.
+The app will generate a six-digit code that you can enter in the box under "Step 3" on our page.
+After entering the code, click the orange "Enable authentication" button at the bottom of our page to complete the setup process.
 From then on, you’ll be asked to enter a Google Authenticator code when logging in to your ActBlue account on an intermittent basis or when you use a new device.
 Here’s what that page will look like: